 One of the deepest, clearest, and bluest lakes in the entire western hemisphere, Crater Lake sits inside the caldera of an extinct prehistoric volcano that erupted millions of years ago.
 The majority of the attractions that draw Crater Lake visitors to Oregon are accessed via the parks long Rim Drive road.
 In fact, you’d be hard-pressed to find opportunities to hike if you wanted them since the road traces the edge of the caldera for its entirety.
 A complete circumnavigation of the lake can be done in half a day while still giving you ample time to stop and observe viewpoints like the famous Phantom Ship or Wizard Island from the Watchman Overlook.

-Although this park has lots to offer people who would prefer not to have to deal with elevation gain and switchbacks, in order to access the pristine waters of the lake and the famous boat tour, you will have to brave a fairly steep descent from Cleetwood Cove, the only point in the park where the lake itself is accessible.
+Although Crater Lake National Park has lots to offer people who would prefer not to have to deal with elevation gain and switchbacks, in order to access the pristine waters of the lake and the famous boat tour, you will have to brave a fairly steep descent from Cleetwood Cove, the only point in the park where the lake itself is accessible.
 This descent to the water’s edge comes paired with an equally steep ascent, but don’t worry.
 The park has made this well-shaded path very approachable, with lots of opportunities to stop or sit on benches and catch breaks along the way.

 Best Time to Visit Crater Lake: July through September